Spcman/getting-to-know-julia/_posts/2019-09-01-flux-cnn-zoo.md

   image: "/images/ai-s.jpeg"
 ---

 In this blog post we’ll breakdown the convolutional neural network (CNN) demo given in the [Flux Model Zoo](https://github.com/FluxML/model-zoo/blob/master/vision/mnist/conv.jl).
-We'll pay most attention to the CNN model build-up and will skip over some of the data preparation and learning code.
+We'll pay most attention to the CNN model build-up and will skip over some of the data preparation and training code.

 The objective is to train a CNN to recognize hand-written digits using the famous MNIST dataset.
 As the coding comments in the model zoo assume a fair bit of prior knowledge, I thought I’d add in more explanation and insight for beginners.
 Hopefully you will find it useful.